 What Are the Conditions of an Umbrella Policy?

-In order for the umbrella policy to start paying out coverages, a primary liability policy must be in place, and have maxed out on payments.
+In order for the umbrella policy to start paying out coverages, a primary liability policy must be in place, and have maxed out on claim payments.

 Example of How an Umbrella Liability Policy Works

-For example, homeowners, condo's and renters policies will offer the primary liability.
+For example, homeowners, condo's and renters policies will offer primary liability.
 Cars have various minimum liability requirements depending on the state.
 State minimum amounts of coverage are not always sufficient to meet the minimum underlying requirements of the umbrella policy.
-You have to make sure that the underling policy is carrying enough liability for your umbrella policy to kick in.
+You have to make sure that the underlying policy is carrying enough liability for your umbrella policy to kick in.
 Consider increasing your liability limits on the primary policy first and then adding the umbrella policy to supplement the additional coverage you need.

 This strategy may also save you money.